 - In violin we arrange a small aptitude test for selected applicants.
 The invitations will be sent via email.

 We will start processing the applications after the application period has ended in August.
-We will contact all applicants in September, latest 16th of September 2017.
-We often search for students of a certain age or level because of the demands of our pedagogy training.
-Our demands vary from year to year, and you can find this year's instrument-specific instructions above.
+We will contact all applicants in September, latest 15th of September 2018.

 The service fee for a practice pupil is EUR 170 per term (EUR 340 per year).
 The second child from your family will pay EUR 130 per term.
 University of the Arts Helsinki students are exempt from the fee.
 We will mail the service fee invoice to your home address.
 The invoice for a minor will be sent to his or her parent.
 The fee includes 14 lessons per term.